dszakallas/ldbc_snb_datagen_blogpost/readme.md

 The first milestone is a successful run of LDBC Datagen on Spark, while making the minimum necessary amount of code alterations.
 This entails the migration of the Hadoop wrappers around the generators and serializers.
 The following bullet-points summarize the key notions that cropped up during the process.

  - **Use your memory!**: A strong focus was placed on keeping the call sequence intact, so that the migrated code evaluates the same steps in the same order, but with data passed as RDDs.
-It was hypothesised that the required data could be either cached in memory entirely at all times, or if not, regenerating them would still be faster than involving the disk I/O loop incurred by the `MEMORY_AND_DISK` persistance for example.
-This means the default caching strategy was used everywhere.
+It was hypothesised that the required data could be either cached in memory entirely at all times, or if not, regenerating them would still be faster than involving the disk I/O loop (e.g by using `MEMORY_AND_DISK`).
+In short, the default caching strategy was used everywhere.

 - **Regression tests**: Lacking tests apart from an id uniqueness check, meant there were no means to detect bugs introduced by the migration.
 Designing and implementing a comprehensive test suite was out of scope, so instead regression testing was utilised, with the MapReduce output as baseline.
 The ogirinal output mostly consists of Hadoop sequence files which can be read into Spark, allowing comparisons to be drawn with the output from the RDD produced by the migrated code.